Measuring memorization in RLHF for code completion: Introduction

 Memorization through RLHF can (potentially) occur in any of the three stages (fine-tuning, reward model training, RL fine-tuning).
 We analyze training data memorization in each of these stages, however, we primarily focus on memorization of reward model training data.
 We focus on this stage as it usually contains the highest proportion of sensitive data: it is labelled by humans and often collected continuously by large model providers from user interactions, so it can be useful \emph{and} privacy-sensitive.
 Our analysis focuses on \geminimodel~\citep{team2023gemini}, a capable small model that we find, when trained on a high quality dataset consisting of Python examples collected from publicly available code repositories and synthetically generated by Gemini Ultra, can approach the performance of code completion models trained on much larger datasets (see \Cref{app:benchmark_and_data_tables}).
+We also analyze the risk of training data memorization when learning directly from human preferences via $\Psi$PO \citep{azar2024general_ipo}, and investigate this risk as a function of scale across the Gemma 2B and 7B models \citep{team2024gemma}.

 \paragraph{Our contributions} We provide an analysis of the risks of training data memorization in RLHF.
 First, we observe that if examples are memorized during the fine-tuning stage of RLHF, then it is highly likely these examples will remain memorized after RL fine-tuning.
 Second, we find that training data used to optimize the reward model is unlikely to be memorized by the RL fine-tuned model.
 This finding opens up the potential for organizations to use highly valuable data in reward model training, without large risks of leakage of sensitive information.
-Finally, we show memorization of data used for RL fine-tuning is possible, though the risk is low, and is largely dependent on how various training hyperparameters are selected.
+Third, we show memorization of data used for RL fine-tuning is possible, though the risk is low, and is largely dependent on how various training hyperparameters are selected.
+Finally, we show memorization of preference data is more likely when learning directly from human preferences via the $\Psi$PO algorithm compared to when the preference data is used via an intermediary reward model in RLHF, suggesting care should be taken when using direct preference learning on potentially sensitive data.
+We verify that our results are robust across multiple datasets and model scales.